 What is a credit card skimmer?

-A credit card skimmer replaces the original card reader (where you swipe your card) with a counterfeit and often camouflaged credit and debit card reader.
+A credit card skimmer comes in several forms.
+Often it replaces the original card reader (where you swipe your card) with a counterfeit and camouflages the credit and debit card reader.
 The phony reader is what is used to collect the data from your card.
-The more sophisticated fake readers can be difficult to detect.
+A newer more advanced method uses a card-shaped device that slips into the card reader slot and remains embedded out of view.
+As you perform a regular transaction, it collects your information and can transmit it back to a phone or computer.
+The more sophisticated skimmers can be difficult to detect.

 How can you prevent skimming fraud?